-The successive new record highs on Wall Street have motivated us to set down our underlying philosophy and understanding of where the stock markets of the world are right now, in the context of where they have been in the past.
+The successive new record highs on Wall Street over the past ten years have motivated us to set down our underlying philosophy and understanding of where the stock markets of the world are right now, in the context of where they have been in the past.
 We believe that, without the framework that we set out here, it is difficult to make sense out of what is happening in the markets day to day.

 The S&P500 index has made a new series of record highs and is clearly in a massive bull trend which began in March 2009 and continues today (although we have been in a correction since 26th January 2018).
 To get a good understanding of what this means and how it came about, you need to first understand the long-term context of exactly where the world economy and more particularly, the US economy, is in relation to its history.
 Without this deeper understanding, you will be as confused as most economists and analysts seem to be in the face of this relentless and apparently unstoppable upward trend on Wall Street.

 Firstly, we need to go back to the crash of 1929 and the great depression.
 What few people still remember is that that crash was actually anticipated and predicted by a Russian economist, Nikolai Kondratiev, in his book “The Major Economic Cycles” which was published 4 years before the 1929 crash in 1925.
 What Kondratiev said was that roughly every 54 years there would be a collapse of commodity prices in the world economy.
-He traced this cycle back 300 years, but it had already been recorded thousands of years earlier on the Hamurabi stela which dates from 1770 BCE.
-This 3700-year-old stela talks about periodic economic booms and busts known as “Jubilees” which come roughly every 50 years.
+He traced this cycle back 300 years, but it had already been recorded thousands of years earlier on the Hamurabi stele (a stone onto which the leader Hamurabi etched his laws) which dates from 1770 BCE.
+This 3700-year-old stele talks about periodic economic booms and busts known as “Jubilees” which come roughly every 50 years.
 This idea is echoed in the Old Testament in the book of Leviticus (25, 8-13).

-Everyone who experienced the great depression first hand had a deep and immovable fear of debt.
+Everyone who experienced the 1929 great depression first hand took away from it a deep and immovable fear of debt.
 They avoided credit cards, trade accounts and overdrafts – in both their personal and business lives.
 The impact of this over the next 50 years was enormous.

 But by 1987 the influence of this generation was waning rapidly.
 Those that were still alive were in their middle of late seventies and as their influence faded, so debt levels began to creep up again – personal debt, business debt, international trade debt and government debt.